tilt-dev/tilt.build/docs/local_resource.md

 (unless the resource is in `TRIGGER_MODE_MANUAL`, in which case the resource will not execute, but you'll see the "pending changes" indicator next to your resource in the sidebar).

-`deps` are optional.
+Specifying `deps` is optional.
 By default, a local resource without `deps` runs only once: on `tilt up` (and any time you change its definition in your `Tiltfile`).
 You can always manually trigger a local resource (or any resource) with the "force update" button: